Most menswear enthusiasts agree that a stylish pair of leather boots is one of the most vital and versatile pieces you can have in your wardrobe.

 These really do seem to be great boots.

 The Captains are solidly constructed, comfy enough to stand, walk and hike on for hours on end, and (as a self-respecting style blogger it would be professional malfeasance for me to not to mention this again) stylish as hell.

-If you’re looking for more of a good ol’ fashioned shit kicker then you might want to opt for something with a rounder toe and maybe even a thicker sole.
+If you’re looking for more of a good ol’ fashioned shit kicker, then it might be a good idea to opt for something with a rounder toe and maybe even a thicker sole, like a Red Wing.